groupdocs-viewer/GroupDocs.Viewer-Docs/java/rendering-basics/render-presentations.md

 ## Render hidden slides

-If your presentation contains hidden slides, enable the [ViewOptions#setRenderHiddenPages(boolean)](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/baseviewoptions/#setRenderHiddenPages-boolean-) property for a target view to display these slides in the output HTML, PDF, or image files.
+If your presentation contains hidden slides, use the [ViewOptions.SetRenderHiddenPages](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/baseviewoptions/#setRenderHiddenPages-boolean-) method for a target view to display these slides in the output HTML, PDF, or image files.

 The following code example uses this option to display hidden slides in the generated PDF file: